 Myambutol Side Effects

-Note: This document contains side effect information about ethambutol.
-Some of the dosage forms listed on this page may not apply to the brand name Myambutol.
+Note: This page contains side effects data for the generic drug ethambutol.
+It is possible that some of the dosage forms included below may not apply to the brand name Myambutol.

 For the Consumer

 Along with its needed effects, ethambutol (the active ingredient contained in Myambutol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.